ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 particular device was launched with authentic software, starting from Roots of Trust.
-While there are many ways to accomplish attestation, RIV sets out a specific set of protocols and tools that work in environments commonly found in Networking Equipment.
+While there are many ways to accomplish attestation, RIV sets out a specific set of protocols and tools that work in environments commonly found in network equipment.
 RIV does not cover other device characteristics that could be attested (e.g., geographic location, connectivity; see {{I-D.richardson-rats-usecases}}), although it does provide evidence of a secure infrastructure to increase the level of trust in other device characteristics attested